fjulian79/wd-broker/doc/ThreatModel.md

 This approach reduces the attack surface and aligns with least-privilege principles.

----

 ## STRIDE Analysis

 ### 1. Spoofing (Identity Forgery)

-**Threat:** A malicious process attempts to impersonate a legitimate client by using its `clientID`.
+**Threat:** A malicious process attempts to impersonate a legitimate client by using their `clientID` or `name`.

 **Mitigations:**
+- Only processes belonging to the trusted group `wd-clients` can connect to the socket (enforced by Unix file permissions).
+  - As a result no extra mitigation is planned against malicious clients using client names or ID's
+  - This is considered a design choice, as all members of the `wd-clients` group are trusted.

-- Each client is identified by its wd-broker `clientID` and `pid` during registration.
+- Each client is identified by its `name` and `pid` during registration resulting in a unique `clientID` which is used for all further communication.
 - The broker verifies the `pid` of the process sending commands (e.g., `PING`, `UNREGISTER`) to ensure it matches the PID of the process that originally registered the `clientID`.
-- Only processes belonging to the trusted group `wd-clients` can connect to the socket (enforced by Unix file permissions).
 - The broker runs with dropped privileges after initialization to reduce spoofing risks if exploited.
 - Since the broker cannot enforce secure handling of client state on the client side, a compromised client can continue to interact with the broker using its own `clientID`.
 This limitation is accepted by design: all members of the `wd-clients` group are considered trusted, and authentication serves as a lightweight safeguard against accidental misuse or implementation errors.